eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift/README.md

 let authorizationResponse // from previous step let dispatchResponse = dispatch.dispatch(response: authorizationResponse)
 ```
-...or if something went wrong and you would like to dispatch an error:
+...or if something went wrong and you would like to dispatch an error and, the error is dispatchable:

 ```swift
 switch result {